-This item is a DOK 2 because the student must know the definition of a specific word and then identify a different word ADD: 4.4.R.1: Students will identify relationships among words, including with a similar meaning. synonyms, antonyms, analogies, homophones, and homographs.
+This item is a DOK 2 because the student must know the definition of a specific word and then identify a different word with a similar meaning.

-A. Correct.
-Words that have bth mean "extremely pleased."

-- B. "Curious" relates to one's attitude towards learning something new.
+- A. Correct.
+Words that have the same or similar meanings are called "synonyms."
+The words "excited" and "thrilled" both mean "extremely pleased." - B. "Curious" relates to one's attitude towards learning something new.
 Being excited is not the same as being curious. - C. "Grateful" means to be appreciative of "benefits received."
 It has a different meaning than "excited." - D. "Contented" means to be satisfied with something.
 It suggests a calm manner.
 "Excited" suggests the opposite.